ESinclair81/Freebiez-1/README.md

   ![GitHub license](https://img.shields.io/badge/license-GPL_3.0-blue.svg)

   ## Description:
-  This is a site where registerd users can post about goods they no longer need or want but that may be useful to someone else.
+  This is a site where registered users can post about goods they no longer need or want but that may be useful to someone else.
 It's GOOD to be GOOD!

   ## Collaborators
   - Eon Sinclair